logo

 Explanation

 1. In analysis and functional analysis, the term smooth likely refers to the first definition.
-The phrase ‘infinitely differentiable’ may seem ambiguous, but it can be understood as follows: $$ \text{For any natural number $n$, the $n$th derivative of $f$ exists.} $$ An infinitely differentiable function is one that can answer “damn yeah” to the question “Can you be differentiated $n$ times?” for any natural number $n$.
-Especially when discussing function spaces, a smooth function refers to an element of the $C^{\infty}$ space.
+The phrase ‘infinitely differentiable’ may seem ambiguous, but it can be understood as follows: For any natural number n, the nth derivative of f exists. \text{For any natural number nn, the nnth derivative of ff exists.} An infinitely differentiable function is one that can answer “damn yeah” to the question “Can you be differentiated nn times?” for any natural number nn.
+Especially when discussing function spaces, a smooth function refers to an element of the CC^{\infty} space.

 2. Meanwhile, in calculus and geometry, the term smooth likely refers to the second definition.
 Here, there is not necessarily a need for the function to be infinitely differentiable, especially since calculus does not aim to define and deal with infinitely differentiable as a concept.
-Therefore, a function is considered smooth if it is as much as $C^{1}$.
+Therefore, a function is considered smooth if it is as much as C1C^{1}.
 It shares the same definition as ‘continuously differentiable’.